-- (1) Each party must be provided with an opportunity to provide written submissions to support their case. - (2) The appellant will be given 21 days to provide a written submission. - (3) Upon receipt of the appellant's submission within the timelines, the appeal authority must forward the appellant's submission to the Municipal Planning Tribunal or the Authorised Official. - (4) The Municipal Planning Tribunal or the Authorised Official has 21 days in which to provide a submission in response. - (5) If no submission is received by a party in the time established in the submissions schedule, it will be deemed that the party declined the opportunity to provide a submission.
+- (1) Each party must be provided an opportunity to provide written submissions to support their case. - (2) The appellant will be given 21 days to provide a written submission. - (3) Upon receipt of the appellant's submission within the timelines, the appeal authority must forward the appellant's submission to the Municipal Planning Tribunal or the Land Development Officer. - (4) The Municipal Planning Tribunal or the Land Development Officer has 21 days in which to provide a submission in response. - (5) If no submission is received by a party in the time established in the submissions schedule, it will be deemed that the party declined the opportunity to provide a submission.